Axel Cronstedt of Sweden (although it was used in coins in China as early as 235 B.C.E.)

 Necessary for all life.

-Named after a German word meaning “Devil’s copper”, nickel is a shiny, malleable, silvery-white metal.
+Named after a German word meaning “Devil’s copper,” nickel is a shiny, malleable, silvery-white metal.
 It is a stable metal, unaffected by air and water but it dissolves in acids.
-Nickel is one of the three ferro-magnetic metals, but is weakest of the three.
+Nickel is one of the three ferro-magnetic metals (with iron and cobalt), but is weakest of the three.
 Nickel is very common in meteorites, and its presence often determines if a stone is a meteorite or not.
 Most nickel is used in alloys with steel, especially stainless steel.
-It is also used in catalysts, and as a plating to protect other, more reactive metals.
+It is also used in catalysts and as a plating to protect other, more reactive metals.
 It is used extensively in coins.
-The U.S. 5 cent piece is known as a nickel, due to its one-time 75 % nickel content.
+The U.S. 5 cent piece is known as a nickel due to its one-time 75 % nickel content.
 That content has dropped to about 25 % today.
 Nickel added to glass imparts a green color.
 Nickel is an important component of “ni-cad” batteries.

 Role in Life Processes